shahbhatti/CarND-Vehicle-Detection/README.md

 %time white_clip.write_videofile(project_video_output, audio=False)
 ```

+You may view the video here: https://www.youtube.com/watch?v=Vin_ROZP7wc

 ## Discussion
 Here are the salient points:
 1. This code should be optimized.
 Just ran out of time!
 2. Many approaches (Decision Tree, for example) were not even attempted.
 3. Challenge problems were not even attempted.
 4. Need to develop better debugging techniques (to view intermediate results, for example).
 5. As usual, this project was a humbling experience.
 I wish I could work on it full time!!